ibm-cloud-docs/watsonxdata/run_sql.md

 1. Click **Save**.
 1. Click the **Run** button to run the query.
 Using **Run to cursor** or **Run from cursor**, you can run queries from or until your cursor position.

-   You can stop or cancel a query while running multiple queries, and you can also remove a query.
+   You can cancel a query while running single or multiple queries.
+Additionally, you can remove a query either after canceling it or once its execution is completed.
 These options are available for each respective query in the **Worksheet results** view.
    {: note}

 1. Select **Result set** or **Details** tab to view the results.
 You can export the result as a csv file using **Export to CSV** icon.